Would you say your current self service support is a source of customer satisfaction?

 5. Adjustment

-The most exciting and sometimes discouraging thing about AI-based customer self-service is that it gets better over time.
-That means that your current attempts at helping may be no good after you really have a chance to understand your customer.
+The most exciting and sometimes discouraging thing about an AI-based customer self service option is that it gets better over time.
+That means that your current attempts at helping may be no good until after you really have a chance to understand your customer.

 Don’t just guess what customers want.
 Take a scientific approach by using data and metrics to measure, adjust, and measure again.